tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/interaction-terms-R.md

 {{% tip %}}

 It's always beneficial to plot interaction terms for a clearer understanding of their impact.
 This `marginal effect plot` is a useful way to visualize how one variable modifies the effect of another on the outcome.
-For a quick guide on marginal effects in R, you can refer to this building block:  [building block](https://tilburgsciencehub.com/building-blocks/analyze-data/regressions/marginal-effect-r/).
+For a quick guide on marginal effects in R, you can refer to this [building block](https://tilburgsciencehub.com/building-blocks/analyze-data/regressions/marginal-effect-r/).
 In this discussion, I will utilize the R package called "`ggpredict`,"  which enables us to generate marginal effect plots by combining the function with `ggplot`.

 {{% /tip %}}